Gifts of Real Estate and Other “Shiny Objects” (PSA 8)

 GREG: I was trying to figure out how to phrase it.
 Within the marketing part, you have to lead with love of the organization rather than the gift vehicle.
 You know, it’s like, this little old lady loved Susquehanna so much that … .
 It needs to start with the love of the institution first and then go into the gift vehicle.

-And my reaction to both of them was “you probably don’t want to make that the focal point of your marketing.”
+JEFF: Exactly.
+Now the CGA rates are changing also… and my reaction… was “you probably don’t want to make that the focal point of your marketing.”
 Because you’re just adding confusion to something that is already confusing.
 That being said, I have advised all of our clients who have disciplined CGA programs to contact anyone who has made a gift annuity and use this as an opportunity to improve the outcome based on the specific timing of their gift.
 But not to broadcast to the world that gift annuity rates are declining and “act now.”

-GREG: Not only that, but I think most CGA’s come in between ten grand and I’m going to say 25k, with a few outliers of a 50k at the most kind of deal.
-I’ve only seen or done at the most, a handful of six-figure CGAs.
+GREG: Not only that, but I think most CGA’s come in between ten grand and I’m going to say 25k… I’ve only seen or done at the most, a handful of six-figure CGAs.

-JEFF: And those are done out of convenience.
-If the donor was so inclined they would have established their own CRT and set up their own rates, and they would have been able to manage their own income as they saw fit, but some donors just do a CGA because it makes them feel good.
+JEFF: And those are done out of convenience… some donors just do a CGA because it makes them feel good.
 It’s tidy.

 1. Consistency is key